AllysonRosenthal/tech-learning-studio/learning-open-source/README.md

 ## Week 3

-* what is a "diff" -- separate file
+At the beginning of class today, I spoke with Dr. Howison about why I like [this guide](https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github):
+  * It has more explanation of what's going on than most other guides (vs. just type these things in this order).
+  * It provides an introduction of each command with explanation, *then* the shortcut to smush them together.
+Separate commands are frequently mentioned as an aside after the shortcut, if they're mentioned at all.
+While that order is efficiencnt for people trying to just move on to the next step, it doesn't support understanding the git workflow or building a mental model of what's going on.

+I also learned that a "diff" is a separate file containing only the changed lines, and not just the term for color coding what changed with green for additions and red for deletions.
+I didn't get to it today, but should look into further explanations of the concept.

-* diagram of where fork vs. clone vs. local repo live and how they communicate
+We also constructed a diagram of where the fork vs. clone vs. local repo live and how they communicate:

 ![GitHub workflow diagram](git-diagram.jpg)

+After struggling with the fuzziness around those terms last week, it was really helpful to see them laid out in relation to one another and solidfy my mental model.
+I'm surprised that there aren't more readily available diagrams of this workflow included in explanations of the forking and cloning process.

-* the technical side is at most half of what you need to know -- lots of stuff around community, culture, and how to be polite
+To actually contribute to someone else's project, the technical side is only part of what you need to know--there's lots of stuff around community, culture, and how to be polite.

-  * need to get a feel for the project's community prior to jumping in/looking like an asshole
+I already spent a fair amount of time poking around projects and reading through contributing guides, which feels like way more of a minefield than making a technical error.
+This observation ties back into the readings the class did on [communities of practice](https://en.wikipedia.org/wiki/Community_of_practice).
+In particular, [legitimate peripheral particpation](https://en.wikipedia.org/wiki/Legitimate_peripheral_participation) takes the form of [asking good questions](http://www.catb.org/esr/faqs/smart-questions.html).

+As a part of open souce projects, questions should be asked in the open.
+Since they can be viewed as a preliminary means of contributing to the community, equal care should be taken with questions as with pull requests.
+Mostly, be respectful of other people's time by making a real effort to figure it out yourself and asking questions that are interesting to answer.
+These kinds of questions give back to the community by either furthering everyone's understanding or producing documentation about how to solve a particular issue.